CF Industries (NYSE:CF) PT Raised to $60.00

-CF Industries (NYSE:CF) had its target price raised by JPMorgan Chase & Co. from $52.00 to $60.00 in a report published on Thursday morning, The Fly reports.
-JPMorgan Chase & Co. currently has an overweight rating on the basic materials company’s stock.
+CF Industries (NYSE:CF) had its target price upped by Morgan Stanley from $46.00 to $60.00 in a research note published on Monday morning, Benzinga reports.
+The firm currently has an equal weight rating on the basic materials company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Friday, May 28th.
-Stockholders of record on Monday, May 17th will be paid a dividend of $0.30 per share.
-The ex-dividend date is Friday, May 14th.
-This represents a $1.20 annualized dividend and a dividend yield of 2.21%.
-CF Industries’s payout ratio is currently 62.18%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, May 28th.
+Shareholders of record on Monday, May 17th will be issued a $0.30 dividend.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 2.20%.
+The ex-dividend date of this dividend is Friday, May 14th.
+CF Industries’s dividend payout ratio is presently 62.18%.

-In other news, VP Bert A. Frost sold 32,450 shares of the firm’s stock in a transaction that occurred on Friday, May 7th.
-The shares were sold at an average price of $53.15, for a total transaction of $1,724,717.50.
-Following the completion of the sale, the vice president now owns 98,296 shares in the company, valued at approximately $5,224,432.40.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CFO Christopher D. Bohn sold 14,975 shares of the firm’s stock in a transaction that occurred on Friday, May 7th.
-The stock was sold at an average price of $54.09, for a total transaction of $809,997.75.
-Following the sale, the chief financial officer now owns 107,293 shares of the company’s stock, valued at approximately $5,803,478.37.
+In related news, Director David P. Hopkins sold 6,100 shares of the firm’s stock in a transaction on Monday, March 15th.
+The stock was sold at an average price of $50.74, for a total transaction of $309,514.00.
+Following the sale, the director now owns 29,614 shares of the company’s stock, valued at approximately $1,502,614.36.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CEO W Anthony Will sold 40,000 shares of the firm’s stock in a transaction on Friday, May 7th.
+The shares were sold at an average price of $54.22, for a total value of $2,168,800.00.
+Following the sale, the chief executive officer now directly owns 523,219 shares in the company, valued at approximately $28,368,934.18.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 93,525 shares of company stock valued at $5,013,029.
-2.00% of the stock is currently owned by company insiders.
+In the last ninety days, insiders sold 114,125 shares of company stock worth $6,126,459.
+Company insiders own 2.00% of the company’s stock.

 About CF Industries